 We’re leading the way on carbon capture, utilization and storage, with several Canadian cement facilities already well advanced in the implementation of these promising, new technologies.

-Most exciting of all, we’re charting our roadmap to net-zero concrete by 2050, with an established collective milestone target to reduce the carbon intensity of cement by up to 40% by 2030 — which means reducing GHGs by over 15 MT cumulatively by 2030.
+Most exciting of all, we’re charting our action plan to net-zero concrete by 2050, with an established collective milestone target to reduce the carbon intensity of cement by up to 40% by 2030 — which means reducing GHGs by over 15 MT cumulatively by 2030.

-Set to be released in mid 2022, the Canadian Cement and Concrete Industry 2050 Roadmap to Net-Zero Concrete will be tailored-made for our economy and policy environment while closely aligned with the Global Cement and Concrete Association (GCCA)’s Roadmap for Net Zero Concrete released in October 2021.
+Released in May 2023, the Canadian Cement and Concrete Industry 2050 Action Plan to Net-Zero Concrete is tailored-made for our economy and policy environment while closely aligned with the Global Cement and Concrete Association (GCCA)’s Roadmap for Net Zero Concrete released in October 2021.

-Our Roadmap will highlight the Canadian cement and concrete industry’s significant acceleration of decarbonisation measures.
-It will set out the levers and milestones needed to achieve net-zero across the whole lifecycle, from cradle to cradle.
+Our action plan highlights the Canadian cement and concrete industry’s significant acceleration of decarbonisation measures.
+It sets out the levers and milestones needed to achieve net-zero across the whole lifecycle, from cradle to cradle.
 It will highlight the important contributions required from designers, contractors, developers and clients in the use of concrete in the built environment.
-And it will articulate the policy, investment and other supports needed from the government at the federal, provincial and local levels.
+And it articulates the policy, investment and other supports needed from the government at the federal, provincial and local levels.

 Net-zero is used throughout this site with respect to the industry and its products and relates to the reduction of CO2 emissions, across the whole life cycle, to zero.
 Carbon capture by our industry at our industrial plants is included amongst our actions to reduce carbon emissions to zero.
 Offsetting measures such as planting of trees or other nature-based solutions are not included in the calculations to get to net- zero.
 These offsetting measures are seen in some countries and regions as significant contributors to climate mitigation, but at a global level are not accepted within net-zero definitions.
 Carbon-neutral, a term which we’ve previously used, has the same meaning as net-zero as defined above.
 Concrete refers to all cement-based products including mortar, render, cement-based plasters and precast cement-based products such as masonry units and cladding products.